+Participants

-Participants.
-Based on a pilot study, we pre-registered a sample size of 500 participants for this experiment, after exclusions-specifically, 250 participants for the Intact group and 250 participants for the Scrambled group.
-The mean age of all participants was 37 years, with 254 female participants and 244 male participants (2 participants did not give their gender).
+Based on a pilot study, we pre-registered a sample size of 500 participants for this experiment, after exclusions - specifically, 250 participants for the Intact group and 250 participants for the Scrambled group.
+Mean age of all participants was 37 years, with 254 female participants and 244 male participants (2 participants did not give their gender).

+Stimuli and Procedure

-Stimuli and Procedure.
-To create the box-scrambled images, we divided each intact-shape image (original size: $540px \times 540px$) into a 6×6 region of "boxes" $90px \times 90px$, centred on the objects of interest.
+To create the box-scrambled images, we divided each intact-shape image (original size: $540px \times 540px$ ) into a $6 \times 6$ region of "boxes" $90px \times 90px$ , centered on the objects of interest.
 We then scrambled the location of the boxes in each image (see examples in Figure 6).
-Other than that the procedure was the same as in Experiment 1, with half of the participants in the Intact group and half of the participants in the Scrambled group.
+Other than that, the procedure was the same as in Experiment 1, with half of participants in the Intact group and half of participants in the Scrambled group.